barnarderc/carto-tutorial/intro-carto-01.md

 ####Workshop Objectives
 This exercise is intended to introduce users to mapping and displaying spatial information using the online platform, Carto.

 [Carto](https://carto.com) is an online platform that allows users to upload data and provides tools to visualize that data in interactive maps.
 Maps made on Carto can be shared and embeded on websites and in different formats.
+On of the advantages of using Carto as opposed to other interactive mapping platforms is that it allows you to directly upload your datasets and manipulate them online.
+This functionality includes selecting certain specific parts of your dataset using SQL-style queries.

 In this first introductory tutorial users will: